 Your outdoor and camping wardrobe will vary greatly depending on your planned activities, the expected temperature and weather conditions and your personal preferences.
 My son would be happy to wear the same thing every day, washed or unwashed, and he doesn't at all feel the wet or cold, whereas my niece would prefer to change her clothes 2-3 times a day and have her laundry done on demand.

 Clothing is not something you would typically consider to be part of your camping setup, but there are certain must have's.

-The important thing to remember when you have limited car space is to choose compact and lightweight, but comfortable, clothing that you enjoy wearing and that serves a specific purpose.
-So gone are the bulky overcoats, big fluffy dressing gowns and slippers and the "just in case".
+If you have limited packing space, choose compact and lightweight, but comfortable, clothing that you enjoy wearing and that serves a specific purpose.

 Clothing for cold weather - the 3-layer rule

 Nights can be cold in the great outdoors where at best all you have between you and the elements is a bit of material.
 So make sure everyone has adequate clothing and bedding to keep them warm and dry.

 You might be tempted (as I am) to bring a lot of warm layers, but by adhering to the following three layer rule, and bringing a few extra thin base layers to reduce the need to do the laundry, you can really reduce the volume of your luggage.